commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-component.md

 ### Isolation

-This techniques in this document are centered on making components out of [Wasm][wasm].
+The techniques in this document are centered on making components out of [Wasm][wasm].
 Therefor, when the term isolation is used, it mainly refers to the properties enabled by the Wasm runtime insofar as we may access it in a web browser.
 In a typical case, a Wasm module:

 - Will have its own, unshared buffer of memory
 - May only import objects, capabilities and metadata from "outside" the runtime when they are explicitly provided by its host